 The progress of the actively saving clients can be monitored using the Java based Net-Worker Management Console or the curses(3X) based nsrwatch(1m) program.
 The NetWorker Management Console or nsradmin(1m) browser may also be used to examine the completion status and work list of each NSR group resource, and allow you to track the progress of each savegrp.
 These two attributes allow you to track the progress of each savegrp.
-See nsr group(5) for more details.
+See nsr_group(5) for more details.

-When savegrp starts, it sends a NSR notification (see nsr\notification(5)) with an event of savegrp and priority of info to the NSR notification system.
-This event is normally logged in the messages attribute of the nsr\service(5) resource, and in the log file specified in the Log default NSR notification resource.
+When savegrp starts, it sends a NSR notification (see nsr_notification(5)) with an event of savegrp and priority of info to the NSR notification system.
+This event is normally logged in the messages attribute of the nsr_service(5) resource, and in the log file specified in the Log default NSR notification resource.

-If the NSR group resource has the clones attribute enabled, the save sets are automatically cloned when all the save sets have finished.
+If the NSR group resource has the clones attribute enabled, the save sets are automatically cloned.
+The clone mode attribute controls the method used to clone the save sets.
+If the clone mode attribute is set to "Start on each save set completion", savegrp will attempt to clone the save sets as soon as they complete.
+If the clone mode attribute is set to "Start on group completion", savegrp will clone the save sets when all the save sets have finished.
 The client save sets and their indexes are cloned before the bootstrap save set is generated so the bootstrap information can track both the original set of save sets and their clones.
 The bootstrap save set is also cloned.
 Clones will be sent to the pool named in the clone pool attribute.
 Changing the values of these attributes while savegrp is running has no effect; they must be set before savegrp starts.
 The nsrclone(1m) command is used to clone the save sets. savegrp uses a heuristic to determine which save sets were generated as part of the group; because of this, it may occasionally clone more save sets than expected, if a client has its filesystems separated into multiple groups that run at the same time.
-Note that at least two enabled devices are required to clone save sets and/or atleast two enabled ndmp devices are required to clone ndmp save sets.
+Note that at least two enabled devices are required to clone save sets and/or at least two enabled ndmp devices are required to clone ndmp save sets.

-savegrp, when started for snapshot enabled groups, creates snapshots for each of the clients configured in the group resource (see nsr\group.5).
+savegrp, when started for snapshot enabled groups, creates snapshots for each of the clients configured in the group resource (see nsr_group.5).
 If any of the save sets, for clients configured in this group resource, is non-snapshot capable, then savegrp will report a failure while trying to create the snapshot.
-If any of the client resources configured with this group has the Keyword All (see nsr\client.5), then the non-snapshot capable file systems on the client node will be ignored and no error message is generated for their failures.
+If any of the client resources configured with this group has the Keyword All (see nsr_client.5), then the non-snapshot capable file systems on the client node will be ignored and no error message is generated for their failures.